Understanding the Different Eldercare Options

 Continuing care retirement communities

-Continuing care retirement communities, sometimes called life care communities, are “full-service” communities that include most or all of the services offered in assisted living facilities.
+Continuing care retirement communities (CCRCs), sometimes called life care communities, are “full-service” communities that include multiple levels of care on a single campus.

-Thus, seniors in continuing care retirement communities can “age in place” as their needs change.
+Thus, seniors in CCRCs can “age in place” as their needs change.
 The resident can, for example, first move into an independent housing unit — a house or apartment — and then transition into assisted living housing when some daily activities become difficult.
 Later, when health deteriorates, there is skilled nursing care right next door.

-Grace Ferri, chief marketing officer for United Hebrew, a campus of comprehensive senior services in Westchester County, New York, believes “it’s really important to go to a facility where your loved one can age in place.
-Change is hard.
-When people come to assisted living, they may have come from a home they lived in for 40 or 50 years.”
+Grace Ferri, chief marketing officer for United Hebrew, a campus of comprehensive senior services in Westchester County, New York, believes that “It’s really important to go to a facility where your loved one can age in place.
+Change is hard.”

-Aging in place prevents transfer trauma, or the stress of continually having to keep moving.
+Aging in place also prevents transfer trauma, or the stress of continually having to keep moving.

-“Having to do that all over again is challenging,” Ferri says.
+“Having to do that all over again is challenging,” Ferri adds.

 Assisted living